uwwebservices/UWER/README.md

 This is a work in progress.
 The goal of this project is to accept a magstrip/rfid from a Husky Card and add the user to a UW Group for attendance purposes.

 Requires a UWCA certificate to authenticate with webservices, which must be authorized by the registrar.
+With this comes the responsibility to properly secure this application.

 ## Current Features
 - PWS Integration